nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

 Data packages that are published concurrently with DRRs are intended to be independently citable scientific works that can serve as the basis for subsequent analysis and reporting by NPS or third parties.

 # Project Set-up
-New projects can be established using this template by downloading a zip file of the package from [Dev Purposes TEMP Link](https://RobLBaker/IMD_DRR_Templat/zipball/master).
+New projects can be established using this template by downloading a [zip file](https://github.com/nationalparkservice/IMD_DRR_Template/zipball/master) of the Template and associated files and folders.

 ## Folder Structure
 General directory contents are as follows (Figure 1):